Religious censorship: In Judaism

 Throughout the history of the publishing of Jewish books, various works have been censored or banned.
 These can be divided into two main categories: Censorship by a non-Jewish government, and self-censorship.
 Self-censorship could be done either by the author himself, or by the publisher, out of fear from the gentiles or public reaction.
 Another important distinction that has to be made is between the censorship which existed already on manuscripts, before the printing press was invented, and the more official censorship after the printing press was invented.

 Non-Jewish government censorship

 Many studies have been written on censorship and its influence on the publishing of Jewish books.
 For example, studies have appeared on the censorship of Jewish books when they were first starting to be published, in Italy in the fifteenth and sixteenth century.
 Other studies have been written on the censorship of the Czarist government in Russia in the nineteenth century.

 Many of the "official" Christian government censors of Jewish books were Jewish apostates.
 The main reason for this was due to their knowledge of Hebrew, especially Rabbinic Hebrew.

 In Czarist Russia in the nineteenth century, it was decreed that Jewish books could only be published in two cities, Vilnius and Zhitomir.

+The historical ban on public Jewish services in Spain was also censorship.